HenryLeinen/Paradigma/README.md

 I use a paradigma pelleti mini.

 Required libraries:
-	CURL4 - required to communicate HTTP-POSTs with cloud sysklogd - required to use syslog service
+	CURL4 			- required to communicate HTTP-POSTs with cloud sysklogd 		- required to use syslog service libmysqlclient-dev	- for writing into the mysql database